Chouster-KTH/Highlight-Kings/README.md

 * Interconnect components to the model

+* Add (if time allows) login features to give more user control of the website

 * Fix the CSS to make the site more stylish

 **4. Your project file structure (short description/purpose of each file):**